-Chuele on Please see me on this the Thanks, RR
+Please see me on their their their party,

 September 14, 1981

 NOTE TO LESLIE SORG

 Enclosed is a draft letter for the signature of Anne Higgins in reply to Mrs. T. A. Carmack's letter to President Reagan in which she cites her concern about the decontrol of natural gas prices.